Mariusmarten/Complexity-Resources/README.md

 </p>

 ## Basics in Complexity:
 Butterﬂy effect: even initial situations that are very close to one another may present a difference that becomes sizeable over time, this property is called sensitivity to initial conditions.
-Improving the precision of measurement can to some extend increase the so-called predictability horizon, but introduced by using approximations increasingly ampliﬁes itself.
+Improving the precision of measurement can to some extend increase the so-called predictability horizon, but errors introduced by using approximations increasingly ampliy themself.
 Unstable dynamical systems are characterized by the unpredictability this effect causes.
+This is called deterministic chaos, it is the substantial and intrinsic unpredictability of the future evolution of both a real system and an abstract model.

 * [Book: James Gleick - Chaos: Making a New Science](https://www.amazon.com/Chaos-Making-Science-James-Gleick/dp/0143113453/ref=sr_1_1?ie=UTF8&qid=1540898509&sr=8-1&keywords=chaos+james+gleick): history of chaos in science; butterfly effect, scientific revolution, modeling wildlife popultion, nonlinear science, bifurcations, fractal geometry, phase space, Feigenbaum, Mandelbrot set, information theory, micro to macroscale, dynamical heart
 * [Book: John Gribbin - Deep Simplicity: Bringing Order to Chaos and Complexity](https://www.amazon.com/Deep-Simplicity-Bringing-Order-Complexity/dp/140006256X):